mansayk/Tatar-keyboard-layout-macOS/README.md

-# Tatar keyboard layout for macOS
+# Tatar keyboard layouts for macOS
 Tatar keyboard layouts for Mac OS.

 Installation:
-- Download and run Tatar_keyboard_layout_MacOS.dmg file and follow instructions (drug Tatar.bundle into specified folder).
+- Download and run "Tatar_keyboard_layout_MacOS.dmg" file and drug "Tatar.bundle" into specified folder).
+- Enable the new keyboard layout from System Preferences.

 Manual installation:
 - Just copy "Tatar.bundle" catalogue to the "~/Library/Keyboard Layouts/" directory.